-Identity theft is not only a high-tech crime.
+Fraud and identity theft are not only high-tech crimes.
 Your identity may be stolen even if you never spend any time online.
-Here are some ways to prevent identity theft – and protect your confidential information:
+Here are some ways to protect your confidential information: